Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ### Decoder Function deployment

 The Decoder function is used to transform the LoRa Uplink messages into usable and computable sensor information.
 The decoding function is depended on the LoRaWAN Networkserver where your LoRa Edge tracker is connected and is integrated with your Azure IoT Hub.
-At the moment, the following vendors are supported:
+At the moment the following vendors are supported:
-- Actility ThinkPark
+- Actility Thinkpark
 - The Things Network/The Things Industries
 - Helium Console

-Depending on the LNS of your choice, open one of the following projects with Visual Studio Code:
+Depending on the LNS of your choice, navigate to one of the following folders and open it with Visual Studio Code
 - ```ActilityLoRaEdgeDecoder```
 - ```HeliumLoRaEdgeDecoder```
 - ```TTNLoRaEdgeDecoder```

-1. The Python Visual Studio Code Extension should recognize the project
+1. The C# Visual Studio Code Extension should recognize the project
 2. Use the Visual Studio Code Command Palette (Ctrl-Shift-P) to run the following command: ```Azure Functions: Deploy to Function App...```
 3. Follow the wizard and make sure to pick the function app ending with ```-python```
 4. The function should know be automatically built and deployed to Azure